blka/bashflix/README.md

 ![](http://i.imgur.com/FX4bt1B.gif)

 # Usage
-You can run it from everywhere.
+Once installed, you can run it from everywhere.
 Just open terminal (ctrl+alt+t or ⌘+space, terminal) and type:

 **Examples:**
 ```